-Application Documents | All documents must be in English or German or must be accompanied by certified translations into English or German.
-The following documents must be attached to the official application form:
+All uploaded documents must be in English or German or must be acompanied by certified translators into English or German.
+The following documents must be submitted online.

-- > C.V. (curriculum vitae)
+- > C. V. curriculum vitae

 - > All university transcripts and degrees

 - > Proof of English language requirement

+- > Final high school certificate